nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### User stories
+Table 2 documents the user stories for InternBuddy.

 Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`

 | Priority | As a …​                                                                                  | I want to …​                                                     | So that I can…​                                                                                     |
 |----------|------------------------------------------------------------------------------------------|------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|